UniversalDependencies/UD_Ukrainian-ParlaMint/README.md

 # Acknowledgments

 Syntactic annotation of the corpus is implemented on the basis of UD_Ukrainian-IU with manual correction.
 For morphological annotation, we used VESUM morphological dictionary (https://github.com/brown-uk/dict_uk/tree/master) and UD_Ukrainian-IU with manual correction.
+This work received support from the CA21167 COST action UniDive, funded by COST (European Cooperation in Science and Technology).

 ## References